 - Click on the Session tab and then select New Session ... to bring up the 'New Session' dialog screen shown below.

-- You can use any name you like for the Session name but for this example, lovelace might be a good choice.
+- You can use any name you like for the Session name but for this example, cfm-ic2 might be a good choice.
 Leave the Path at the default / setting (this option in conjunction with whatever is put into the Command box is used for starting a specific application when you connect to your remote system, instead of launching the default desktop screen).
-Now put lovelace.ma.ic.ac.uk into the Host box followed by your college username in the Login box and leave the SSH port at its default setting, port 22.
+Now put cfm-ic2.ma.ic.ac.uk into the Host box followed by your college username in the Login box and change the SSH port from its default setting, port 22, to 10022 since this particular system is using the 'obfuscated' ssh port 10022 for external connections coming in from outside the College network.
 Finally, for the Session type at the bottom left corner of this screesn, select LXDE from the dropdown list.
 The screen should now look similar to the one below except for the username:

-- Completing the Session screen as described above will finalise the basic configuration and allow you to connect to lovelace right away but it is worth taking the time to configure at least the Connection, Input-Output and Media screens before you connect for the first time.
-The network speed in the Connection screen defaults to ADSL but most users might want to move the slider to the faster WAN (wide area network) setting if you are using a 'fibre' or cable broadband connection; the LAN setting is useful if you are connecting to another system on a wired network at home or in college.
+- Completing the Session screen as described above will finalise the basic configuration and allow you to connect to cfm-ic2 right away but it is worth taking the time to configure at least the Connection, Input-Output and Media screens before you connect for the first time.
+The network speed in the Connection screen defaults to ADSL but most users might want to move the slider to the faster WAN (wide area network) setting if you are using a 'fibre' (sometimes called a Superfast or FTTC/Fibre To The Cabinet connection) or a cable broadband connection; the LAN setting is useful if you are connecting to another system on a fast wired network at home or in college.

 - There is a vast range of Compression algorithms to choose from but the default 16m-jpeg setting appears to work well.